♦ Can I receive City of Wellington news, alerts, updates and newsletters?

 ♦ Can I have a yard sale?

 Certainly!
-Please note that a City-wide annual yard sale is held in September.
+Please note that a City-wide annual yard sale is held in late spring/early summer.
 The City pays for advertising costs and encourages residents to participate.

 ♦ When is it appropriate to display yard signs?